AAPOR Awards

 The Student-Faculty Diversity Pipeline Awards

-The Student-Faculty Diversity Pipeline Awards are intended to recruit faculty-student “pairs” interested in becoming AAPOR colleagues.
-The award targets members of historically underrepresented racial-ethnic groups, interested in the study of public opinion and survey research methodology.
+The Student-Faculty Diversity Pipeline Awards was intended to recruit faculty-student “pairs” interested in becoming AAPOR colleagues.
+The award targeted members of historically underrepresented racial-ethnic groups, interested in the study of public opinion and survey research methodology.
+After six years, this award has been retired and reimagined as a new award designed to serve a larger, more diverse student population.

 Past Award Winners